top of page

 We start to realise that where we are in life might not be what we expected at all.

-Part of the problem might be that we realise we have, all our lives, followed the cultural universal script of 'being a man'.
+Part of the problem might be that we have followed the cultural universal script of 'being a man' all our lives.

-So you have achieved many of your goals, which may differ from person to person.
-You are settled, ended up in middle management, or you have a nice, steady business.
+You have achieved many of your goals, which may differ from person to person.
+You are settled, perhaps in middle management, or you have a nice, steady business.
 You are happy with your partner, the house you want, and possibly the 3.2 kids you planned.
 The family has sufficient resources and can go on holiday twice a year.

 Or, like in my case, you are miles away from your initial goals.

 You might be separated from your partner or your family.
-You might feel at an age when becoming a father never happened and will not happen again.
+You might feel that becoming a father never happened and will not happen again.
 Or your business might have gone south, and you have been struggling for a while to keep your head above water.

 Or maybe all of the above.

-Either way, some unexpected changes start to surface.
-The changes occur gradually, but the realisation of these changes often comes suddenly and unexpectedly.
+Unexpected changes start to surface.
+They occur gradually, but the realisation often comes suddenly and unexpectedly.

-One day, there is this question: “Is this it?
+One day, you might ask yourself: “Is this it?
 Is this where I worked for all my life?”

 What actually changes in a man

 Some call it a midlife crisis, andropause, or man-o-pause.
-No matter how you call it, there is a transition happening at some point in your life.
-The transition is often a combination of physical, physiological, and emotional changes.
+No matter how you label it, a transition happens at some point in your life.
+This transition often combines physical, physiological, and emotional changes.

-It is a complex mix: biology, lifestyle, social expectations, and psychological patterns.
+It is a complex mix of biology, lifestyle, social expectations, and psychological patterns.

 Physical changes

-The main chemical change in the body of many men is a decline in androgen levels, especially testosterone.
+The main chemical change in many men's bodies is a decline in androgen levels, especially testosterone.

 For many men, this typically starts between 30 and 40.
-The level builds up throughout childhood and early adulthood, reaches its peak in the mid-20s, and plateaus from there.
-Then, roughly a decade later, it starts to decline gradually (in some cases, 1 to 2 percent per year).
+The level builds up throughout childhood and early adulthood, peaks in the mid-20s, and plateaus from there.
+Then, roughly a decade later, it starts to decline gradually (in some cases, by 1 to 2 percent per year).

-Not all men experience decline; declines are gradual and individual.
+Not all men experience this decline; it is gradual and individual.
 Age doesn’t automatically mean crisis; decline isn’t always linear.

 The rate of decline depends on many factors, such as:

 For many men, it becomes noticeable around 50.
-Libido drops, sexual energy does not flow as it used to, and it is harder to stay aroused or erect.
+Libido drops, sexual energy wanes, and it becomes harder to stay aroused or erect.
 Recovery takes longer.
 Multiple orgasms become rare, and the whole system needs more time to reset.

-Going to the gym has a smaller effect, muscle declines, body fat increases, and the body changes shape.
-Energy levels drop.
-Motivation dips.
+Going to the gym has a smaller effect; muscle declines, body fat increases, and the body changes shape.
+Energy levels drop, and motivation dips.

-Our body needs something different, and there is something different!
+Our bodies need something different, and there is something different!

 Psychological changes